-Originally, I was going to make this a top 10 article but as I performed my research, I felt that I had to add 2 to that number.
+Initially, I was going to make this a top 10 article, but as I performed my research, I felt that I had to add two to that number.

-While the military has many awards, not all can be considered for valor.
+While there are a good amount of different military awards, not all can be considered for valor.

 Definition of Valor: strength of mind or spirit that enables a person to encounter danger with firmness: personal bravery